 The Society is proud to have shared its stage with such legendary artists as Maureen Forrester, Lois Marshall, Jon Vickers, Catherine Robbin, Ben Heppner, Richard Margison, Gary Relyea, and Joseph Rouleau.
 We are also proud to have introduced our audiences to the thrilling artistry of such artists as Donna Brown, Monica Whicher, Measha Brueggergosman, Shannon Mercer, Krisztina Szabo, Julie Nesrallah, Wallis Giunta, Daniel Taylor, Isaiah Bell, Gerald Finley, Russell Braun, and Philippe Sly.

-Maestro Jean-Sébastien Vallée is an internationally recognized conductor, scholar, and pedagogue.
+Jean-Sébastien Vallée is an internationally recognized conductor, scholar, and pedagogue.
 Maestro Vallée is Associate Professor of Music, Director of Choral Studies, and Chair of the Ensembles &Conducting Area at the Schulich School of Music of McGill University in Montréal.
-Dr. Vallée is Music Director of the Ottawa Choral Society, he is also Conductor of the renowned Choir of the Church of St. Andrew & St. Paul in Montreal.
-Previously, he served as Director of Choral Studies at California State University in Los Angeles, and was on the choral faculty of the University of Redlands.
+Dr. Vallée is Music Director of the Ottawa Choral Society, and director of the renowned choir of the Church of St. Andrew & St. Paul in Montreal.
+Previously, he served as Director of Choral Studies at California State University, Los Angeles, and was on the choral faculty of the University of Redlands.

 Deirdre Kellerman (B.Mus Vocal Performance, Acadia; M.Mus Choral Conducting, New England Conservatory) is an innovative choral conductor based in Ottawa, ON.
 She is the Assistant Director of the Ottawa Choral Society and the Director of Music at the First Unitarian Congregation of Ottawa, where she conducts their three choral ensembles.
 She is a nominee for the 2018 Leslie Bell Prize for Choral Conducting.
 Deirdre has studied with Canada’s leading choral pedagogues and in 2018, she was one of five international conductors accepted into the Banff Centre’s inaugural Choral Art program.